The-Grand-Combination/The-Grand-Combo/README.md

 ## Installation Instructions

 1. To get the latest version, click the green button that says "Code" and click "Download ZIP", or click [here](https://github.com/rderekp/The-Grand-Combo/archive/refs/heads/master.zip)
+  * Alternatively, you can use the GitHub Desktop application.
+This is slightly more complicated but preferable since downloading the zip through the browser can lead to corrupted files being downloaded which can cause the game to crash.
+For instructions on this go to the #install-instructions channel on the Discord.
 2. Go to the mod folder in your Victoria 2 install directory.
   * If you got the Steam version on Windows this will look something like C:/Program Files (x86)/Steam/steamapps/common/Victoria 2/mod
   * If you got a non-Steam version on Windows it might be something like C:/Program Files (x86)/Paradox Interactive/Victoria 2/mod